suvro5495/Speech-Emotion-Recognition-SER-/README.md

 ## 🔬 Feature Extraction

 One of the crucial steps in speech processing is feature extraction.
-We utilized the powerful `librosa` library to compute **Mel-Frequency Cepstral Coefficients (MFCCs)** from the audio data.
+I utilized the powerful `librosa` library to compute **Mel-Frequency Cepstral Coefficients (MFCCs)** from the audio data.
 MFCCs are widely used and effective features for speech recognition tasks.

 ```python
 import librosa